jgscott/SDS383D/exercises/README.md

 ## Exercises 6: Linear smoothing and Gaussian processes

-The goal of [Exercises 6](exercises03-SDS383D.pdf) is to equip you with some simple building blocks for nonlinear curve fitting and smoothing.
+The goal of [Exercises 6](exercises06-SDS383D.pdf) is to equip you with some simple building blocks for nonlinear curve fitting and smoothing.
 Yes, it turns out that "linear smoothing" is used for nonlinear curve fitting.
 This sounds like a contradiction, but you'll see what it entails and why it makes sense.
 Here both Bayesian and frequentist approaches feature equally.
-Linear smoothers lead us to Gaussian processes, a natural Bayesian model for a random function or spatial process.
+Linear smoothers lead us to Gaussian processes, a natural class of Bayesian models for a random function or spatial process.

 In the interests of pacing, you are not required to complete the "basic concepts" section at the beginning.
 If there's time, I will present this material in class.